 5,000 / 10,000 x 100 = 50% Conversion Rate of Beer!

 Why is Conversion Rate Optimization important?

-At this point we likely understand the basics of CRO.
-We understand that when we have found an opportunity on our website we should ensure it’s both data driven and user centric.
-At this point we form a Hypothesis and we should test it.
-The same way as when a doctor aims to find out what his patient’s heart rate, their blood pressure or perhaps how tired their body feels under certain levels of physical strain or activity.
-Our take on stress testing with Making Science is about ensuring your team, the tool you are using, your organization as a whole can pass a stress test!
+At this point, we likely understand the basics of CRO.
+We understand that when we have found an opportunity on our website we should ensure it’s both data-driven and user-centric.
+At this point, we form a hypothesis and we should test it.
+The same way as when a doctor aims to find out his patient’s heart rate, blood pressure, or perhaps how tired their body feels under certain levels of physical strain or activity.
+Our take on stress testing with Making Science is about ensuring your team, the tool you are using, and your organization can pass a stress test!
 Knowing your limits will help you figure out how to plan.

 By introducing conversion rate optimization into your business, you can quickly improve conversion rates on your website.
 You have facts that show you what to test, where and how.